 This refers to the New York Stock Exchange rule allowing brokers to vote their customers’ shares on certain “routine” matters in the Proxy Statement at the brokers’ discretion when they have not received timely voting instructions from their customers.

-16. Are abstentions, broker non-votes and withheld votes counted as votes cast?
+17. Are abstentions and broker non-votes counted as votes cast?

 No. Under the laws of New York, IBM’s state of incorporation, “votes cast” at a meeting of stockholders by the holders of shares entitled to vote are determinative of the outcome of the matter subject to vote.
-Abstentions, broker non-votes, and withheld votes will not be considered “votes cast” based on current state law requirements and IBM’s certificate of incorporation and by-laws.
+Abstentions and broker non-votes will not be considered “votes cast” based on current state law requirements and IBM’s certificate of incorporation and by-laws.

-Stockholder proposals may be submitted for IBM’s 2009 proxy material after the 2008 Annual Meeting but must be received no later than 5 p.m.
-EST on November 10, 2008.
-Proposals should be sent via registered, certified or express mail to: Office of the Secretary, International Business Machines Corporation, New Orchard Road, Mail Drop 301, Armonk, N.Y.
-10504.
+Stockholder proposals may be submitted for IBM’s 2010 proxy material after the 2009 Annual Meeting but must be received no later than 5 p.m.
+EST on November 9, 2009.
+Proposals should be sent via registered, certified or express mail to: Office of the Secretary, International Business Machines Corporation, New Orchard Road, Mail Drop 301, Armonk, NY 10504.

 Management carefully considers all proposals and suggestions from stockholders.
 When adoption is clearly in the best interest of the Company and stockholders, and can be accomplished without stockholder approval, the proposal is implemented without inclusion in the Proxy Statement.
 Examples of stockholder proposals and suggestions that have been adopted over the years include stockholder ratification of the appointment of an independent registered public accounting firm, improved procedures involving dividend checks and stockholder publications, and changes or additions to the proxy materials concerning matters like abstentions from voting, appointment of alternative proxy, inclusion of a table of contents, proponent disclosure and secrecy of stockholder voting.